 If you have any questions about infection prevention and control of COVID-19, please contact the CDPH Healthcare-Associated Infections Program via email at HAIProgram@cdph.ca.gov or email@example.com.

-Please remember to immediately report suspected and confirmed cases of COVID-19 to your local public health department and your district office.
+Please remember to immediately report suspected and confirmed cases of COVID-19 to your local public health department (PDF) and your district office.

 Original signed by Heidi W. Steinecker